mmcintyre1/book-summaries/2020/12/deaths_end.md

 > Would you rather that they be hacking away at bodies at train stations and schools in terrorist attacks?
 If anything, the government is helping their economy and trying to lift them out of poverty [...]
 If you were to loosen up the country a bit, the consequences would be terrifying.

 I wonder how much this ideology seeps into the book.
-Cheng Xin's actions on their face were about 'love' as Gang Yuifan says at the end, but there is an undercurrent of submission to state and hegemony that can be argued underwrite all virtuous paths in the book.
+Cheng Xin's actions on their face were about 'love' as Guan Yifan says at the end, but there is an undercurrent of submission to state and hegemony that can be argued underwrite all virtuous paths in the book.

 There has been talk of canceling the upcoming Netflix adaptation, which I disagree with, although Liu does seem to be willing to at least parrot his country's talking points while they very clearly perpetuate human right's atrocities against the Uighur.

 ## Quotes
-N/A
+> The ultimate fate of all intelligent beings has always been to become as grand as their thoughts.

 ## Review
 Liu is a fantastic world builder and narrative crafter.
 His characters are still wooden and mostly plot devices.
 Cheng Xin also does a bit to set back compelling female characters in science fiction.
 Other than that though, the book pulled you back in like you were light trying to escape an event horizon.
 Narratively, it's his tightest book of the three and therefore least narratively ambitious, but it works for this story.
 I would say all three books in the series hew to different genres, and this one most closely resembles a space opera than any of the previous two, it is just couched in a hell of a well-crafted world.

 I find this book compelling on so many levels, and while I have a lot of loophole style questions about contradictions within the world Liu built (as in, if Trisolarans knew enough to know that there was a way to broadcast a safety message, why didn't they divulge it -- why were they so secretive when they were no longer going to earth?), I found the ideas immensely compelling and the plot well-paced.
 This is a good science fiction book, and while I know that Jemisin's conclusory novel **The Stone Sky** was an excellent science fiction book and was well-deserving of the Hugo, I could hear a compelling case that this book deserved it in 2017 over Jemisin's three-peat.

+There are so many wonderful tidbits in this book -- the ascent into four-dimensional space, the Ring tomb, the density of intelligent life in the universe, that I could wax poetic about for a long time.

+It's fitting in the 21st century, in the throes of a global and unrelenting pandemic, that the ultimate victory for Xin and Yifan and Sophon in the mini-universe is that human and Trisolaran civilization was grand enough to have a message sent in their language, to be remembered.

 ## Review Score
 4/5